 Net loss per share attributable to Stewart

-Income tax expense (benefit) for the first quarters 2011 and 2010 includes income tax expense primarily related to taxes in foreign jurisdictions for our profitable international operations and on entities not included in our consolidated returns.
-We did not recognize the income tax benefit in the first quarters 2011 and 2010 relating to our pretax losses due to the recording of a valuation allowance against deferred tax assets.
+(a) Income tax expense for the first quarters 2012 and 2011 includes income tax expense primarily related to taxes in foreign jurisdictions for our profitable international operations and on entities not included in our consolidated returns.
+We did not recognize the income tax benefit in the first quarters 2012 and 2011 relating to our pretax losses due to the recording of a valuation allowance against deferred tax assets.
 The valuation allowance will be evaluated for reversal as we return to profitability.

-Other operating expenses declined by 8.2 percent in the first quarter 2011 compared to the first quarter 2010 and dropped 16.4 percent from the fourth quarter 2010.
-The decline from the first quarter 2010 was primarily related to our ongoing efforts to reduce fixed costs, including insurance and occupancy costs, as well as lower variable costs relating to litigation and bad debts.
-The decline from the fourth quarter 2010, while influenced by these factors, was due primarily to reduced variable costs in conjunction with lower revenue.
-We do not anticipate significant future reductions in the fixed cost component of these expenses.
+Other operating expenses increased by 9.7 percent in the first quarter 2012 compared to the first quarter 2011 and declined 1.9 percent from the fourth quarter 2011.
+The increase from the first quarter 2011 is primarily related to professional fees due to the mid-2011 outsourcing of the internal audit function, costs related to litigation and outside search fees as a result of the increase in revenues.
+The decline from the fourth quarter 2011, while influenced by these factors, was due primarily to reduced variable costs in conjunction with lower revenue.

-Stewart Information Services Corporation (NYSE-STC) is a customer-driven, technology-enabled, strategically competitive real estate information, title insurance and transaction management company.
-Stewart provides title insurance and related information services required for settlement by the real estate and mortgage industries throughout the United States and in international markets.
-Stewart also provides post-closing lender services, automated county clerk land records, property ownership mapping, geographic information systems, property information reports, flood certificates, document preparation, background checks and expertise in tax-deferred exchanges.
-More information can be found at www.stewart.com.
 Forward-looking statements.
-Certain statements in this report are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
+Certain statements in this news release are "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements relate to future, not past, events and often address our expected future business and financial performance.
-These statements often contain words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "will" or other similar words.
+These statements often contain words such as "expect," "anticipate," "intend," "plan," "believe," "seek," "will," "foresee" or other similar words.
 Forward-looking statements by their nature are subject to various risks and uncertainties that could cause our actual results to be materially different than those expressed in the forward-looking statements.
-These risks and uncertainties include, among other things, the severity and duration of current financial and economic conditions; continued weakness or further adverse changes in the level of real estate activity; changes in mortgage interest rates and availability of mortgage financing; our ability to respond to and implement technology changes, including the completion of the implementation of our enterprise systems; the impact of unanticipated title losses on the need to further strengthen our policy loss reserves; any effect of title losses on our cash flows and financial condition; the impact of our increased diligence and inspections in our agency operations; changes to the participants in the secondary mortgage market and the rate of refinancings that affect the demand for title insurance products; our ability to successfully consummate acquisitions, and our ability to successfully integrate and manage acquired businesses should opportunities arise; regulatory non-compliance, fraud or defalcations by our title insurance agencies or employees; our ability to timely and cost-effectively respond to significant industry changes and introduce new products and services; the outcome of litigation claims by large classes of claimants; the ultimate outcome of the Citigroup case discussed herein; the impact of changes in governmental and insurance regulations, including any future reductions in the pricing of title insurance products and services; our dependence on our operating subsidiaries and underwriters as a source of cash flow; the continued realization of expected expense savings resulting from our expense reduction steps taken since 2008; our ability to access the equity and debt financing markets when and if needed; our ability to grow our international operations; our ability to respond to the actions of our competitors; failure to comply with financial covenants contained in our debt instruments; and inability to make scheduled payments on or refinance our indebtedness.
-We expressly disclaim any obligation to update any forward-looking statements contained in this report to reflect events or circumstances that may arise after the date hereof, except as may be required by applicable law.
+These risks and uncertainties include, among other things, the severity and duration of current financial and economic conditions; continued weakness or further adverse changes in the level of real estate activity; changes in mortgage interest rates, existing and new home sales, and availability of mortgage financing; our ability to respond to and implement technology changes, including the completion of the implementation of our enterprise systems; the impact of unanticipated title losses on the need to further strengthen our policy loss reserves; any effect of title losses on our cash flows and financial condition; the impact of our increased diligence and inspections in our agency operations; changes to the participants in the secondary mortgage market and the rate of refinancings that affect the demand for title insurance products; regulatory non-compliance, fraud or defalcations by our title insurance agents or employees; our ability to timely and cost-effectively respond to significant industry changes and introduce new products and services; the outcome of pending litigation; the impact of changes in governmental and insurance regulations, including any future reductions in the pricing of title insurance products and services; our dependence on our operating subsidiaries as a source of cash flow; the continued realization of expected expense savings resulting from our expense reduction steps; our ability to access the equity and debt financing markets when and if needed; our ability to grow our international operations; and our ability to respond to the actions of our competitors.
+These risks and uncertainties, as well as others, are discussed in more detail in our documents filed with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the year ended December 31, 2011, our quarterly reports on Form 10-Q, and our Current Reports on Form 8-K. We expressly disclaim any obligation to update any forward-looking statements contained in this news release to reflect events or circumstances that may arise after the date hereof, except as may be required by applicable law.

 STEWART INFORMATION SERVICES CORPORATION